 - Cream together butter and shortening until light in color and well incorporated.

-- Add the baking soda, sugar, flavorings, and salt and continue to beat for another minute.
+- Add the baking powder, sugar, flavorings, and salt and continue to beat for another minute.

 - Add the egg whites one at a time over a 5-minute time span

 - End by adding ¼ of the flour following by ⅓ of the milk continuing until all the flour and milk has been added.
 Begin and end with the flour